NLnetLabs/krill/doc/manual/source/multi-user/openid-connect-provider.rst

 The user experience
 """""""""""""""""""

-When an end user visits the Krill website in their browser they will be redirected to the login page of the OpenID Connect provider.
+When an end user visits the Krill user interface in their browser they will be redirected to the login page of the OpenID Connect provider.
 This is **NOT** part of Krill.

 For example, when logging in to a Krill instance connected to the OpenID